FACTBOX-Evacuations from Afghanistan by country | Business

 Germany has evacuated some 500 people from Afghanistan since Sunday, Foreign Minister Heiko Maas said on Wednesday, adding that a fifth of the rescued people were Afghan nationals.
 FRANCE

 Twenty-five French nationals and 184 Afghans were evacuated from Afghanistan overnight, French Foreign Affairs Minister Jean-Yves Le Drian said on Wednesday.
+ITALY

+Italian Foreign Minister Luigi Di Maio was quoted by local media as saying some 500 Afghan residents who have collaborated with Rome have already been transferred to Italy with their families.
+He said Italy plans to transfer 2,500 people in total.
 SPAIN

 Spain plans to airlift around 500 people including Spanish embassy staff and Afghans who worked with them and their families from Kabul, radio station Cadena SER said on Wednesday, citing sources close to the evacuation.
 NETHERLANDS

-The Netherlands said it got 35 of its citizens and 20 other foreign nationals out of Afghanistan on Wednesday, in a slow start to its evacuation operation amid chaos outside Kabul airport.
-A flight, which included 16 Belgians, two Germans, and two British passport holders landed in Amsterdam late on Wednesday, the Foreign Ministry said on Twitter.
-It added that brought the total number of Dutch nationals evacuated to 50.
+The Dutch defence ministry said on Thursday it evacuated 79 people from Afghanistan, including 69 Germans and 9 Dutch citizens.
+The Dutch have more flights planned later in the day.
+The Netherlands said it got 35 of its citizens and 20 other foreign nationals out of Afghanistan on Wednesday.
+A flight, which included 16 Belgians, two Germans and two British passport holders landed in Amsterdam late on Wednesday, the Foreign Ministry said on Twitter.

-The CZECH REPUBLIC Czech Prime Minister Andrej Babis said on Thursday his country's rescue operation to evacuate Czechs and Afghans who worked for the Czech embassy or as interpreters had ended.
-The country sent three flights to Kabul on Sunday, evacuating Czech citizens, as well as 170 Afghans.
+CZECH REPUBLIC Czech Prime Minister Andrej Babis said on Thursday his country's rescue operation to evacuate Czechs and Afghans who worked for the Czech embassy or as interpreters had ended.
+The country sent three flights to Kabul since Sunday, evacuating Czech citizens, as well as 170 Afghans.

+DENMARK Denmark on Thursday evacuated some 320 people, including human rights activists, translators and other local employees with a Danish connection, from Kabul to Islamabad, Foreign Minister Jeppe Kofod told journalists.

+Denmark has also offered to help allied countries with evacuating their citizens.
+"The flights have happened in an orderly way when you take the circumstances into account, and we have a really good logistics set-up in place to get people into the airport, over to the planes and on to Pakistan," Defence Minister Trine Bramsen said.

-DENMARK Denmark's prime minister said 84 people were evacuated on Wednesday from Afghanistan on a military plane.
+Denmark's prime minister said on Wednesday that 84 people were evacuated that day from Afghanistan on a military plane.
+HUNGARY

-HUNGARY Hungary said on Wednesday it had organized the evacuation of a group of 26 Hungarian nationals working as contractors from Afghanistan and they would return to Hungary shortly on a flight organized by another country.
+Hungary said on Wednesday it had organised the evacuation of a group of 26 Hungarian nationals working as contractors from Afghanistan and they would return to Hungary shortly on a flight organised by another country.
+POLAND

-POLAND Poland has evacuated around 50 people from Afghanistan, a deputy foreign minister said on Wednesday, a day after Poland said it had around 100 people on an evacuation list.
+Poland has evacuated around 50 people from Afghanistan, a deputy foreign minister said on Wednesday, a day after Poland said it had around 100 people on an evacuation list.
+JAPAN

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)